-Helping those diagnosed with cancer live longer, healthier lives is one of the great scientific challenges of our time.
 Each year, more than 14 million people worldwide are diagnosed with cancer and more than eight million people die from the disease.
-New tools are urgently needed to better prevent cancer and to detect, diagnose and treat the disease with more accuracy and fewer side effects for patients.
+New tools are urgently needed to better prevent, detect, diagnose and treat cancer so that people can live longer and healthier lives.

-The Ontario Institute for Cancer Research (OICR) is a collaborative, not-for-profit research institute focused on accelerating the translation of new cancer research discoveries to patients around the world while maximizing the economic benefit of this research for the people of Ontario.
+The Ontario Institute for Cancer Research (OICR) is a collaborative, not-for-profit research institute that conducts and enables high-impact translational cancer research to accelerate the development of discoveries for patients around the world while maximizing the economic benefit of this research for the people of Ontario.

 A collaborative centre of excellence in cancer research that moves Ontario to the forefront of discovery and innovation so that the people of Ontario and the economy benefit from promising research results and breakthroughs.

 Partner with the Ontario oncology community to accelerate the development and implementation of clinically important knowledge, products, services and policies to improve cancer prevention, detection, diagnosis and treatment and enable patients in Ontario and worldwide to live longer and better lives.

 OICR is funded by the Government of Ontario through the